swimmingly/yodrew.github.io/_pages/paper.md

 I had added the drawings to my book almost as an afterthought.
 I sketched them in an hour or two, and it seemed so simple that idyllic night in Karlstad, Sweden.
 Dozens of prototypes and a year later, I actually came up with a functional vent that is as small as possible while being relatively easy to make.

 About the same time, I got new ideas for other components.
 I learned to draw everything on a computer and things got out of hand.
-Now you can see all 19(!) drawings and several photos in the [make](#make/) chapter.
+Now you can see all 19(!) drawings and several photos in the [make](/make/) chapter.

 I also made a couple theoretical breakthroughs regarding hygiene:

 - formulation of the Law of Vital Capacity, which explains the beneficial mechanism lurking behind self-sabotage (and virtually everything else in life that goes sideways).
-See [hygiene](#hygiene/)/capacity
+See [hygiene](/hygiene/)/capacity
 - darkroom retreating's greater importance than fasting.
 This includes how darkroom retreating will make long, self-managed (unsupervised) fasts possible for the masses.
 This fulfills hygiene's radical promise of perfect health for the people and, along with my previous discovery of trauma at the heart of all disease, helps prepare hygiene to finally overcome medicine's strangehold on healthcare.
-See [hygiene](#hygiene/)/psychology.
+See [hygiene](/hygiene/)/psychology.

 So much happened in the last two years, it will be difficult to catch up.
-But in the coming weeks and months, I will renew my [blog](#blog) and share some of my thoughts from this period.
+But in the coming weeks and months, I will renew my [blog](/blog) and share some of my thoughts from this period.
 Some of them I already posted on facebook (where I tend to restrain myself more than I like sometimes).
 Many of them are still text files on my computer.

 Many thanks (again!) to Daniel Reed and Heidi Sheryl Ewen in Sweden; Ketil Berg, Terje Tjensvoll, Bård Anders Lien, Benjamin Astrit Wold, Erlend Hårstad, Curare Austad, Magnus Vanebo, Bertrand Besigye in Norway; and Ségolène Lefébure, Marie Richter, and Virginie Bournaud in Paris for indispensable help since 2014 in completing this task.
 Special thanks to Sasha Day for heroic help with relevant personal matters, Nancy Gayle for cheerleading, and Mercedes Amapola Vlachou and Marion Abbott for recent enthusiastic help in preparing the text.
 Please forgive me if I left your name out of this list.

 Everyone, please let me know what you think of this new edition and what you need.
 Cheers!

-### new title {#new-title}
+### new title

 2017/09